Foreign Rights Manager

 At a Glance

-- Tasks: Manage foreign rights and licensing for guidebooks, gift books, and children's books.
+• Tasks: Manage foreign rights and licensing deals for guidebooks and children's books.

-- Why this job: Be part of a dynamic team driving global growth and making travel accessible.
+• Why this job: Be part of a dynamic team driving growth in the global publishing market.

 Lonely Planet is looking for a Foreign Rights Manager to manage designated Lonely Planet guidebook licensees and sell translation rights for Lonely Planet’s gift books and children’s books, in specified territories, through co-editions and licensing deals.
 You will work with the Head of Foreign Rights to develop and implement strategy for Lonely Planet’s print business and drive growth in your territories.
 You will be an experienced rights professional with strong business development and negotiating skills, able to manage multiple accounts and territories.